-Bruising cult comedy about a team of underachievers - led by slacker Vince Vaughn - aiming to save their knackered gym by competing against rival club owner Ben Stiller in a dodgeball tournament.
-Stiller's moustachioed health nazi steals the spotlight, but Rip Torn pushes him all the way as the wheelchair-bound trainer of Vaughn's mob who has more than a few screws loose.
-David Hasselhoff adds to the offbeat lunacy as a German dodgeball coach.
+Bruising cult comedy about a team of underachievers - led by slacker Vince Vaughn - aiming to save their run-down gym by competing against swaggering rival club owner Ben Stiller in a dodgeball tournament.
+Stiller's moustachioed health nazi steals the spotlight, but Rip Torn pushes him all the way as the wheelchair-bound trainer of Vaughn's underdogs who has more than a few screws loose.
+David Hasselhoff adds to the lunacy as a German dodgeball coach.

 Rawson Marshall Thurber

 It's a game invented by opium-smoking Chinamen and forged on the anvil of "violence, exclusion and degradation".
 It's Dodgeball.

 Faced with the takeover of his easygoing gym - motto: Failure Is An Option: Let's Learn From Our Mistakes - laidback owner Peter LaFleur (Vaughn) is at loss what to do.

 However, salvation is at hand with the annual final of the Dodgeball league in Las Vegas with a $50,000 purse that will bail his rundown exercise centre out of trouble.

 Dodgeball, in case you didn't know, is the playground favourite where a ball is lobbed at a kid - usually the weakest - and featured in the pages of Obscure Sports Quarterly.

 The only trouble is mulleted megalomaniac White Goodman (Stiller) - owner of the rival Globo Gym empire - wants Peter's Average Joe's Gym for a parking lot - and he's fielding his own dodgeball team to make sure he gets it.

 First impressions can be deceptive and this shapes up as a regular fratboy outing... but, wait for it, turns out to be a comic tornado of irresistible energy.